-The shareholders will receive comprehensive information on the resolutions to be passed, and will be given adequate opportunity to ask questions about the agenda items covered or to give their opinion.
+At the General Meetings themselves, the shareholders will receive comprehensive information on the resolutions to be passed, and will be given adequate opportunity to ask questions about the agenda items covered or to give their opinion.

 4.5.4.
 Voting